-Nebraska’s Leading Economic Indicator grew in July, according to the most recent report from the University of Nebraska–Lincoln.
-Designed to predict economic activity six months into the future, the Leading Economic Indicator rose by 0.89%.
+Nebraska’s Leading Economic Indicator rose in December, according to the most recent report from the University of Nebraska–Lincoln.
+Designed to predict economic activity six months into the future, it increased by 1%.

-"The solid increase in the leading indicator suggests economic growth will continue in Nebraska through the end of 2023 and into the first month of 2024," said Eric Thompson, department chair, K.H.
+"The increase in the leading indicator suggests that the Nebraska economy will grow at a moderate pace in the first half of 2024," said economist Eric Thompson, department chair, K.H.
 Nelson College Professor of Economics and director of Bureau of Business Research.

 The six components of Nebraska’s Leading Economic Indicator include business expectations, building permits for single-family homes, airline passenger counts, initial claims for unemployment insurance, the value of the U.S. dollar and manufacturing hours worked.

-"Respondents to the July business survey reported plans to increase sales and employment over the next six months," said Thompson.
+“Nebraska businesses reported plans to increase both sales and employment over the next six months,” said Thompson.

-The value of the U.S. dollar also fell in July.
-"A lower value for the U.S. dollar benefits businesses which compete in international markets, including manufacturing and agricultural businesses," said Thompson.
+The value of the U.S. dollar also fell in December, which is advantageous for Nebraska businesses which compete in international markets.

 The full report and a technical report describing the indicators are available at the Bureau of Business Research website, https://bbr.unl.edu.